Tymisko/ConsoleCalc/README.md

 1. Download repository
 1. Extract it.
-1. Copy **ConsoleCalc.exe** from *src/ConsoleCalc/bin/* to whetever you want
+1. Copy **ConsoleCalc.exe** from *src/ConsoleCalc/bin/* to specified location
 1. Run it to start program.

 ## Usage

-Type in what you want to calculate and then press enter.
+Type in math operation to calculate then press enter to get result.